etchteam/offline-ux/src/my-first-offline-website.md

 When a match is found, `cachedResponse` will contain the item directly from the cache and avoid the network request entirely.

-A successful install of this web page now means a connection is no longer required.
+A successful install of this web page now means **a connection is no longer required!**
 Viewing the network requests in dev tools will show the dependant items served from the service worker instead.

 ![Serving from the cache](/assets/my-first-cache/service-worker-fetch.png)

-## Keeping the cache up to date
+## Avoid stale cache content

 Currently, if a change is made to any of the cached files nothing will change on the webpage.
+Ut oh!
+We have stale cache contents.
 The service worker will still serve the out of date content, it has no way of telling that there is newer versions of the cached files available.

 The `cacheName` variable is used when initially adding to the cache as well as serving contents of the cache with `caches.open(cacheName)`.
 So, updating the `cacheName`